 We study names every day.
 We create and track names.
 After all, Brighter Naming is the home of the Name Critic and the original creator of the Name of the Week feature for many years – as well as the very current Name Awards Blog.
 But even we wouldn’t dare to venture an off-the-cuff opinion.
 There are too many dimensions to a good name.
 That is why we have a formal process and set of deliverables to put your name under the spotlight and see how it stacks up.

 And, as usual, at a fixed price – only $500 (Sole proprietor or Small Startup), $800 (Corporate including international checks)!
 So you will know where you stand before getting into any new branding change or campaign.

 A typical audit involves these components as a minimum:

 - A comprehensive common law report and analysis

 - Other similar and close names

-- A study based on positioning vis a vis competitor names
+- A study based on positioning and style vis a vis competitor names

 - An opinion on its longevity (or lack there of) based on current trends

-- A name style discussion in a worldwide context
+- A name style discussion, including industry trends) worldwide

 - A ranking on a scale of 1 to 10 – by itself and in certain contexts